oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 If skin color matters, ToshyFEN is white.

+ToshyFEN is the younger brother to [ToshyMEF](ToshyMEF.md).
+They almost look similar except to their controller, where ToshyFEN has the newer one.

 ## Personality

 He basically has two personalities that are volatile at changing about.